kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-deplyoment-fails-pending-pods.md

 ## Symptom

 Local Kyma deployment with k3d fails with one or more Pods in pending state.
-Describing the pod reveals a error message like `0/2 nodes are available: 2 node(s) had taint {node.kubernetes.io/disk-pressure: }, that the pod didn't tolerate.`
+Describing the pod reveals an error message like `0/2 nodes are available: 2 node(s) had taint {node.kubernetes.io/disk-pressure: }, that the pod didn't tolerate.`

 ## Cause